Guides

 Manual vs. Software-Based Credentialing

 Smaller events often manage credentials through email and spreadsheets.
-This works when you’re handling a handful of applications, but breaks down at scale — typically around 30-50 applicants per event.
+This can work when you’re handling a handful of applications, but breaks down as the volume, reviewer count, or event-day complexity grows.

 Common pain points with manual credentialing: